 Kids can cough for many reasons.
 Colds are the most common, but they can also cough from croup, allergies, asthma, pertussis, inhaled irritants (smoke), inhaled foreign bodies, sinus infections, and tuberculosis — to name a few.

 In general, the cough is a friend, not an enemy.
 It protects the lungs, clears secretions, helps to get rid of infections, and alerts us that the body is dealing with something.

-If the cough is from a common cold, and it is interfering with sleeping or with drinking plenty of liquids, though, then trying to stop the cough may be worthwhile.
+If the cough is from a common cold, and it is interfering with sleeping or with drinking plenty of liquids, though, then trying to stop it may be worthwhile.

 If the cough persists, get in touch with the doctor.
-Perhaps something more than a common cold is causing the cough.
+Perhaps something more than a common cold is causing it.